jvsteiner/obsidian-pgn-viewer/README.md

 This project uses Typescript and and provides a code block for viewing and interacting with chess games in PGN format.

 There are other chess plugins for Obsidian, but I wanted to be able to view and interact with PGN files, with variations, in a code block.
-This plugin uses the (Lichess pgn viewer)[https://github.com/lichess-org/pgn-viewer], and is essentially just that viewer adapted for Obsidian.
+This plugin uses the [Lichess pgn viewer](https://github.com/lichess-org/pgn-viewer), and is essentially just that viewer adapted for Obsidian.
 Currently, I think this is the only one that accomplishes that goal.

 The intention is for taking notes about games and playing through them.
 This is not a plugin for playing chess, or editing or creating PGN files - just viewing them, although maybe such functionality could be added in the future.